 Police and Crime Panel Scrutiny and ‘Call In’ Provision

 The Police and Crime Panel has a statutory responsibility to scrutinise decisions made by the PCC under (s 28(6) Police Reform and Social Responsibility Act 2011.)
-As a result the panel requires access to records of decisions.
+As a result the panel requires access to decision records.

-The panel’s scrutiny of decisions generally falls into 2 categories:
+The panel’s scrutiny of decisions generally falls into two categories:

 - General scrutiny/questioning of the PCC and his/her decisions at a scheduled panel meetings

 - Specific and focused scrutiny of a PCCs decision, which is referred as a ‘call in’.

 Scrutiny by the panel is generally limited to key decisions made by the PCC or his/her deputy, although the panel can scrutinise any decisions including those made under the PCC’s Scheme of Delegation/Consent.

 To do this, the panel has regular access to the Decision Summary Register as published on the PCC’s website.